OpenFreeEnergy/gufe/docs/concepts/storage.rst

     trajectory_data = manager.load("my_experiment/transformation_1/trajectory.dcd")

 The ``StorageManager`` uses a namespace combining the ``dag_label`` and ``unit_label`` to organize files in the external storage backend.
+To see how these work in practice see our documentation on :doc:`context`.

 Error Handling